huijieZH/ProgressLabeller/README.md

 ## Overview

 **This is an developing repository**.
-The project is an blender add-on to re-implement a pipeline, Labelfusion.
-Labelfusion is a pipleine to generate ground truth object-centric pose and mask labels from sequential images.
-It is powerful, but we find it is hard to install due to some out-of-date dependencies.
-Therefore, this project is trying to re-implement Labelfusion in a more user-friendly, cross-platform software, blender.
-Moreover, we would further improve the accuracy of Labelfusion, and make it model-free.
+The project is an blender add-on to an object pose annotation pipeline, Progresslabeler.
+Progresslabeler is a pipleine to generate ground truth object-centric poses and mask labels from sequential images.

 ## Table of contents
 -----